 The International Search

-Objective of the International Search
+Objective of the International Search and Supplementary International Search

-Article 15(2) and (4); Rules 33.1(a) and 34
+Article 15(2), (4); Rules 33.1(a), 34

 The objective of the international search is to discover relevant prior art, which consists of everything which has been made available to the public anywhere in the world by means of written disclosure (including drawings and other illustrations) (see Chapter 11) and which is capable of being of assistance in determining that the claimed invention is or is not new (see Chapter 12) and that it does or does not involve an inventive step (that is, that it is or is not obvious; see Chapter 13), provided that the making available to the public occurred prior to the international filing date.
 The International Searching Authority endeavors to discover as much of the relevant prior art as its facilities permit, and in any case consults the minimum documentation specified in Rule 34.